 How would you budget when there isn't enough money to cover the necessities for the month?
 Have you ever had to choose between paying for medical expenses and a utility bill or rent?
 Did you know that for some individuals who receive assistance, there are restrictions on making additional income?

 The electric bill fell further behind when the kids returned to school.
 Betty's grandchildren were growing so fast that hardly any of their school clothes from the previous year fit them, so there were new clothes to buy.
 Then, there were the classroom supply lists to purchase.
 Her monthly checks could only stretch so far.

 With the cooler nighttime temperatures recently, the heat kicked on for the first time one evening.
 It was then that Betty knew she had to do something.
 She came to us with her disconnection notice, asking for help.

 Because of the kindness of neighbors like you, Crisis Control was able to pay her past-due utility bill and keep the heat on for her and her grandchildren in preparation for the cold weather moving in.

-The “Share the Warmth” campaign allows Crisis Control Ministry to assist our neighbors who are unable to pay their utility or housing bills, making it possible for them to stay comfortable in their homes.
+The “Share the Warmth” campaign allows Crisis Control Ministry to assist our neighbors who are unable to pay their utility or housing bills, making it possible for them to stay comfortable and warm in their homes, together with their families.